0xEljh/1inch-fusion-dashboard/README.md

 # 1inch-fusion-dashboard

-This dashboard is for the 1inch Fusion swap, done for ETHTokyo 2023.
+This dashboard serves analytics on resolver behavior on 1inch's Fusion swap platform.
+Built for ETHTokyo 2023.

-## How to use
+## Installation

 1. Clone the repo
 1. Install dependencies: